-Conquistador Pest and Termite, termites no more,is a locally owned and operated pest control company.
-Conquistador offers a variety of services and packages to suit the needs of all of our customers.
+Conquistador Pest and Termite eliminates termites.
+A locally owned and operated pest control company, Conquistador offers a variety of services and packages to suit the needs of all of our customers.

 TERMITES: the most destructive insect pests of wood, causing more than $1.7 billion in damages and cost of control each year in the U.S. alone.